 Table 3.4 indicates typical indicative costs of key measures.
+The Programme Administrator may request evidence to support cost of measure assumptions in scheme submissions but it is the Primary Bidder's responsibility to ensure the cost of measure figures submitted are justifiable.
 The following factors have also been considered when setting suitable measure costs to determine whether or not any adjustment should be made: